 They found Mort, attempting to parse out the words from a book for very young children.

 Ensuing was a prolonged life-or-death struggle as the men, completely unaware of Mort’s existence, let alone in their drunken state, attempted to bind the boy and hang him from the tall maple at the corner of the orphanage.
 Mort was a robust child by this point, and from the constant evasion of his playground enemies he learned to react in the physical world of combat at an exceptionally young age.

-He grew from a child to a boy, continuing to sharpen his understanding of bushcraft, hunting, trapping, and evasion, up until he raided the Rustoline Court caravan, one of the passengers being the Court’s highest chemist, Valtrander Aleihoth.
+He grew from a child to a boy, continuing to sharpen his understanding of bushcraft, hunting, trapping, and evasion, up until he looted a Rustoline Court caravan, one of the passengers being the Court’s highest chemist, Valtrander Aleihoth.
 With the man’s books, Mort not only completed his education as a reader, but entered the world of chemistry.
 Emboldened by what he learned in those volumes, he took the call of the South, crossed the great wall, and went to the Great Swamp, where he encountered the disciples of Yorg, who took him into their fold with only mild trepidation.